- Is VUIM accredited?

 - Can I transfer credits previously earned at other colleges or universities?

 Yes, you may transfer credits under the transfer of credit, exemption, and advanced standing policy.
-The policy is guided by ACAOM’s standards.
+The policy is guided by ACAHM’s standards.
 You can find information on those details in the Academic Catalog, page 51.

 - How long does the review take and is there a fee?